-Although companies do their best to make the customization process easy, the adjustment of the mattress may prove to be inconvenient.
-Having to remove or add materials or layers in order to adjust the firmness can become cumbersome over time.
-There is also the issue of storing materials when they are not being used or returning and requesting additional materials from the company.
+Although companies do their best to make the customization process easy, the changes to the mattress may prove to be inconvenient.
+Having to remove or add materials to adjust the firmness can become cumbersome over time.
+There is also the issue of storing materials when they are not in use or returning and requesting more materials from the company.

 With recent research showing the effects that pesticides can have on your health and the health of the planet, it’s no surprise that more people are opting for organic mattresses.
 These mattresses are made with organic materials and non-toxic construction methods.

 Many organic mattress companies will obtain certifications in order to show that their mattresses are made with organic materials and procedures.
 To better understand a mattress’s use of organic materials, look for the following certifications:

 - CertiPUR-US®.
 This certification assures customers that any polyurethane foam used in the mattress has been tested and certified to be free of ozone depleters, heavy metals, and formaldehyde.
 It also guarantees that the mattress is low in VOCs (Volatile Organic Compound).
 A low VOC rating ensures that the mattress will not give off any strong chemical odors when it is brought indoors.

 - GreenGuard Gold & OEKO-TEX Standard 100.
 These certifications test all components of the mattress to guarantee that no harmful substances have been used in the harvesting of the materials or the construction of the mattress.